kostya-zero/tesuto/README.md

 tesuto add spam
 ```

-Now we have new stage in our project.
+Now we have a new stage in our project.
-Let's add new command to stage.
+Let's add a new command to stage.

-We are going to edit `script` option.
+To do this, let's edit `script` option.
-In YAML to add new string to array, we use `-` prefix for it.
+In YAML, to add a new string to an array, we use `-` prefix.
-Let's add `echo` again and now it will print "Hello again!":
+Let's add `echo` again, but now "Hello again!" will be printed:

 ```yaml
   spam: